UTI Treatment Q&A

+Urinary tract infection occurs when microorganism enters the bladder and urethra and cause inflammation and irritation.
 Even though UTIs (urinary tract infections) are typically minor, they should still be treated because treatment can prevent significant complications.
-For more information, call us now.
+Urinary tract infections damaged the parts of the urinary system such as the urethra, kidney, and bladder.
+This infection causes lower-side pain, a burning sensation when urinating, and frequent urine.
+UTI infection primarily affects women’s because of the shorter urethra as compared to men.
+For more information, contact us now or schedule an appointment online.
 We have 7 convenient locations all over Oklahoma to serve you.

 Getting treated really is a good idea, and it’s easy too, especially if you go to an urgent care clinic like ours.
 Immediate Care of Oklahoma treats UTIs, and we can see you with no appointment necessary.
 Come see us today for treatment, or keep reading to learn more.

 UTIs don’t always have signs and symptoms, but when there are signs and symptoms, they can be:

 • Urine that’s red or pink, which could indicate the presence of blood

 • Passing urine frequently and just a little at a time